 Biology is the new frontier of engineering.
 The engineering of biology is on the forefront of discovering solutions to the world’s most pressing problems – human health and environmental sustainability.

 Biological Engineering is the application of engineering principles to biology.
 Biological Engineering at Utah State University focuses primarily on cellular and sub-cellular research.
 Our research explores the engineering of microbes to create new industries that are bio-based, sustainable, and non-exploitive.
 Our research leads to new products and industries that improve human health, support energy independence, and improve the environment.

-We have state of the art laboratories and a nationally recognized faculty.
+We have state-of-the-art laboratories and nationally recognized faculty.
 We have active research projects in these areas:

 - Anti-cancer pharmaceuticals

 - Green fuels such as biodiesel, compressed natural gas, liquid transportation fluids and jet fuel

 - Biologically engineering of DNA to produce biosensors

 - Synthetic biological engineering